flutter/website/src/content/app-architecture/guide.md

 ## UI layer

-An application’s UI layer is responsible for interacting with the user.
+An application's UI layer is responsible for interacting with the user.
-It displays an application’s data to the user and receives user input, such as tap events and form inputs.
+It displays an application's data to the user and receives user input, such as tap events and form inputs.

 The UI reacts to data changes or user input.